Brian Coyle

 Brian John Coyle (June 25, 1944 – August 23, 1991) was an American community leader, elected official, and gay activist.
 Coyle was one of the founders of the alternative newspaper Hundred Flowers.
-He later became the first openly gay Minneapolis City Councilmember.
+He later became the first openly gay member of the Minneapolis City Council.

 Biography

 Brian John Coyle was born on June 25, 1944, in Great Falls, Montana.
 He was raised in Moorhead, Minnesota, and graduated from Moorhead High School.
 He received his BA degree from the University of Minnesota (Minneapolis campus) in 1967.
 While at the university, Coyle was a member of Students for a Democratic Society and a writer for the Minnesota Daily.
 He organized the first Vietnam 'teach-in' at the university, and originated the Free University.

 After graduating from the university, Coyle taught humanities at Moorhead State University for one year, where he was indicted for failure to register for the draft, but was acquitted as a conscientious objector.
 He returned to Minneapolis in 1968, worked at the Twin Cities Draft Information Center, and was one of the founders of the alternative newspaper Hundred Flowers.
 He worked as national office coordinator for the New American Movement and directed the National Campaign to Impeach Nixon, and founded the Progressive Roundtable.
 During this time (1971), he publicly came out as gay.